H3N9/YongNo/README.md

 # JSON
  It's JavaScript Object Notation.
  It's lightweight format for storing and transmit data.
  It's easy to understand more than XML.
+ It's built on a collection of name/value pairs
+ It's realized as an array, vector, list, or sequence.